If you suffer from Seasonal Affective Disorder,

-cool hint of air, untinged with the humidity of summer, doesn’t
+then that first cool hint of air, untinged by the humidity

 Instead, it can make you dread the eventuality of